 Leah Sears Curriculum Resources

-The following curriculum information was inspired by the program, An Evening With Leah Ward Sears , a moderated discussion featuring former Chief Justice of the Georgia Supreme Court Leah Ward Sears that took place in Savannah at the Lucas Theatre for the Arts on September 2, 2010.
+On September 2, 2010, the Georgia Historical Society hosted An Evening with Leah Ward Sears, a moderated discussion featuring former Chief Justice of the Georgia Supreme Court Leah Ward Sears.
+The event took place in Savannah at the Lucas Theatre for the Arts.
+The biographical information, suggested resources, and questions to consider were developed to inspire classroom discussions and activities based on the results of the event.

 As a child, Sears decided to study the law as a way to help people, but she also noted that most lawyers she saw in the law school catalogs she read looked very different from her – they were white and male.
 She determined then that she would have to work harder and get the best education possible to achieve her dream.